 If you sign a contract, you probably have a legal obligation to fulfill that contract.
 So it is very important that you read it carefully.
 If the contract is in English, you may want to ask for help translating it.
 For a simple contract, you can ask a friend or you can email us and we will try to help you understand the contract.
 If it concerns money, work, or legal services, you may want to use a professional translator or ask your caseworker for advice.

-These are generalizations about American culture – not facts, just ideas to help you better understand why an American may be acting a way that is different to what you are used to.
+These are generalizations about American culture – not facts, just ideas to help you better understand why an American may be acting in a way that is different from what you are used to.
 American ways and culture are not better or worse than other ways – just different.